djoshea/neuropixel-utils/docs/kilosort.md

 ks.load();
 ```

-The constructor will optionally take an 'imecDataset' parameter providing the `Neuropixel.ImecDataset' instance if there is no `.imec.ap.bin` file in the Kilosort directory, and a 'channelMap' parameter in case the default is not correct.
+The constructor will optionally take an 'imecDataset' parameter providing the `Neuropixel.ImecDataset` instance if there is no `.imec.ap.bin` file in the Kilosort directory, and a 'channelMap' parameter in case the default is not correct.
 The results can then be loaded using `ks.load()`.

-The descriptions of each property can be found in the `+Neuropixel/KilosortDataset.m` code, copied here for convenience, originally described in the (Phy documentation)[https://phy-contrib.readthedocs.io/en/latest/template-gui/]:
+The descriptions of each property can be found in the `+Neuropixel/KilosortDataset.m` code, copied here for convenience, originally described in the [Phy documentation](https://phy-contrib.readthedocs.io/en/latest/template-gui/):

 ```matlab
 >> ks